 In addition to annual reports summarizing activities and general findings, technical reports will be prepared at appropriate intervals during the construction and post construction phases of the Project.
 These reports will on a cumulative basis compile and analyze monitoring results during the relevant period, and based on those results, make recommendations concerning the need for any changes to the mitigation or monitoring approach.
-Manitoba Hydro will present and discuss monitoring results with the NEB, SD, First Nations, the MMF and Indigenous organizations on request as the project proceeds.
+Manitoba Hydro will present and discuss monitoring results with the NEB, SD, and the MMTP Monitoring Committee.
+Manitoba Hydro will also present results to First Nations, the MMF and other Indigenous organizations on request as the project proceeds.

-Any significant unanticipated project effects discovered through monitoring activities or where regulations dictate will be reported immediately to SD and/or the NEB.
+Any significant unanticipated project effects discovered through monitoring activities or where regulations dictate will be reported immediately to SD and/or the NEB, and the MMTP Monitoring Committee.